karakun/openwebstart-page/technical-details.md

 ### Under which license does <span class="text-highlight">Open<span>WebStart</span></span> come?

-<span class="text-highlight">Open<span>WebStart</span></span> is released under the GPL mit Classpath Exception.
+<span class="text-highlight">Open<span>WebStart</span></span> is released under the GPL with Classpath Exception.
 For more information, read the full [license](https://github.com/karakun/OpenWebStart/blob/master/LICENSE.md) here.

 ### Can I get a customer-specific build?
 The free-to-use <span class="text-highlight">Open<span>WebStart</span></span> builds use the default configuration described on this page.